-Washington County is forecast to have a relatively stable population with a gradual increase over time.
-According to the public survey conducted in Washington County, most people work within 30 miles of home but may travel over 30 miles to shop and seek medical services in nearby Tulsa or Owasso.
+Mayes County is forecast to have a moderate increase in population over time.
+According to the public survey conducted in Mayes County, most people work within 30 miles of home but may travel over 30 miles to shop and seek medical services in nearby Tulsa.